Experimentally Motivated Order of Length Scales Affect Shot Noise: Summary and future prospects

 \section{Summary and future prospects}

-In this work, we have shown how the latest findings \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022} of the inequality between charge and thermal equilibration lengths can affect the electrical shot noise.
+In this work, we have shown how the latest findings \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022, Srivastav2022} of the inequality between charge and thermal equilibration lengths can affect the electrical shot noise.
+Our findings depict that distinct universal facets arise among the different thermal equilibration regimes for the edges of particle-like and and hole-like fillings fractions.
 We have analyzed different Abelian quantum Hall states as the bulk filling ($\nu$) and their known or possible QPC transmission plateaus (\cref{FFEdges}).
-We have assumed full charge equilibration throughout our analysis, which has licensed us in determining the transmission plateau for a given QPC filling ($\nu_i$).
+We have assumed full charge equilibration throughout our analysis, which has licensed us in determining the transmission plateau for a given QPC filling ($\nu_i<\nu$).
 We have considered three different inequalities among the geometric lengths ($L_\text{A}, L_\text{Q}$) and the thermal equilibration lengths ($l^\text{th}_\text{eq}$).
-These three regimes of thermal equilibration have been denoted as ``No" (both the arm and the edges around QPC are thermally unequilibrated), ``Mixed" (the arm is thermally equilibrated but not the edges around QPC), and ``Full" (both the arm and the edges around QPC are thermally equilibrated).
-We have found for the $\nu=$ particle-like states the thermal equilibration of the edges around the QPC affects the shot noise and for the $\nu=$ hole-like states the thermal equilibration of the edges at the arms affects the shot noise (c.f.\ \cref{tab:CCC_Table} and \cref{ParticleAndHole}).
+These three regimes of thermal equilibration have been denoted as ``No" (both the arm and the edges around QPC are thermally unequilibrated), ``Hybrid" (the arm is thermally equilibrated but not the edges around QPC), and ``Full" (both the arm and the edges around QPC are thermally equilibrated).
+We have found for the particle-like states the thermal equilibration of the edges around the QPC affects the shot noise and for the hole-like states the thermal equilibration of the edges at the arms affects the shot noise (c.f.\ \cref{tab:CCC_Table} and \cref{ParticleAndHole}).
 We have found that the magnitude of the auto-correlation Fano factors is always larger than the cross-correlation Fano factor for the hole-like states, since the thermal transport contribution along the arm is either diffusive or antiballistic.

 This work is a step in understanding how the shot noise is affected by different thermal equilibration regimes in a QPC geometry at a QPC transmission plateau.
 We note that the analyses are valid if we consider similar geometry made out of interfaces \cite{SM5by2}.
 This work can be extended beyond the Abelian quantum Hall states to the non-Abelian fillings (e.g. $\nu=12/5$ \cite{ReadRezayi1999,yutushui2023}), where there are no extensive studies yet (recently $\nu=5/2$ is considered \cite{SM5by2}).
 In this work, we only focus on understanding the conventional QPC transmission plateau without the engineered interface modes.
 However, 2DEG interface QPC \cite{biswas2023} is an intriguing direction that we hope to look into in the future.
 Another interesting direction will be the graphene quantum Hall effect.
 With the recent improvements and understandings, QPC and interfaces in graphene quantum Hall systems have become very relevant \cite{Ronen_2021,paul2022}.
 We also note that in graphene how to construct a QPC is not unique, which makes the problem even richer.
 Interesting future directions may include other topological insulators (for example quantum spin Hall states) \cite{PhysRevLett.128.186801, PhysRevLett.118.046801, John_2022}, quantum spin liquids \cite{Kitaev2006, Banerjee2016, Kasahara2018}, and more.